 Pittsburgh PA Distracted Driving Accident Attorney

 Each year, the number of automotive accidents caused by distracted drivers in Pittsburgh and all around western PA is rising.
 At Dallas W. Hartman, P.C., we have distracted driving lawyers who pride themselves in the success they have gained from distracted driving lawsuits and litigation.
-Our trusted attorneys masterfully handle automotive accidents resulting from a driver’s negligence due to the use of a mobile phone, whether talking or texting, or any other careless operation of technology while driving.
+Our trusted attorneys masterfully handle car accidents resulting from a driver’s negligence due to the use of a mobile phone, whether talking or texting, or any other careless operation of technology while driving.
 Our ability to help innocent victims who have suffered injuries or material damages is second to none.
 We have the work ethic, knowledge, and resources to investigate all angles of an accident and can even reconstruct accident scenarios.
 Our record of identifying and proving fault speaks for itself.

 Texting While Driving